apache/arrow/docs/source/cpp/json.rst

 StreamingReader
 ===============

-Reads a file incrementally in fixed-size blocks, each yielding a :class:`~arrow::RecordBatch`.
+:class:`~StreamingReader` reads a file incrementally from blocks of a roughly equal byte size, each yielding a :class:`~arrow::RecordBatch`.
 Each independent JSON object in a block is converted to a row in the output batch.